jhusain/pushgenerator/README.md

-# Push Generator Proposal (ES7)
+# Push Generator Proposal (ES2016)

-Push Generators are currently proposed for ES7 and are at the strawman phase.
-This proposal builds on the [async function](https://github.com/lukehoban/ecmascript-asyncawait) proposal.
+Push Generators are a proposal for ES2016.
+They are an alternative to the Async Generator proposal currently in the strawman stage.

+## The Problem

-JavaScript programs are single-threaded and therefore must streadfastly avoid blocking on IO operations.
-Today web developers must deal with a steadily increasing number of push stream APIs:
+JavaScript programs are single-threaded and therefore must steadfastly avoid blocking on IO operations.
+Today web developers must deal with a steadily-increasing number of push stream APIs including...

 * Server sent events
 * Web sockets
 * DOM events

-Developers should be able to easily consume these push data sources, as well as compose them together to build complex concurrent programs.
+Unfortunately consuming these data sources in JavaScript is inconvenient.
+Asynchronous functions (proposed for ES7) provide language support for functions that push a single result, allowing loops and try/catch to be used for control flow and error handling respectively.
+ES6 introduced language support for producing and consuming functions that return multiple results.
+However no language support is currently proposed for functions that push multiple values.
+The push generator proposal is intended to resolve this discrepancy, and add symmetrical support for push and pull functions in JavaScript.

+## Iteration and Observation

+Iteration and Observation are two patterns which allow a consumer to progressively consume multiple values produced by a producer.
+In each of these patterns, the producer may produce one of three types of notifications:

+a) a value
+b) an error
+c) a final value

+When the producer notifies the consumer of an error or a final value, no further values will be produced.
+Furthermore in both patterns the producer or consumer should be able to short-circuit at any time and elect to produce or receive no further notifications.

+### Iteration

+Iteration puts the consumer in control.
+In iteration the producer waits for the consumer to *pull* a value.
+The consumer may synchronously or asynchronously *pull* values from the producer (iterator), and the producer must synchronously produce values.

-ES6 introduced generator functions for producing data via iteration, and a new for...of loop for consuming data via iteration.
+In ES6, language support was added for producing and consuming values via iteration.

 ```JavaScript
 // data producer